rusty-snake/rusty-snake/README.md

 🔱 This is a fork of an other project.
 🛑 This project is archived.
-🌟 This is a awesome project, have a look at it!
 🦊 This project is hosted on GitLab.
+🐙 This project is hosted on GitHub.